Make Cannabis Body Lotion at Home With CBD or THC

 Xanthan Gum

-This is a thickening agent that is used to keep the emulsifier stable.
-It’s used here in such a small amount that it doesn’t change the texture of the product at all, but it does ensure the oil and water parts of the finished product stay well emulsified and stable.
-This means that you don’t need to add Aloe Vera gel as so many people suggest.
+Xanthan Gum (INCI: Xanthan Gum) is a thickening agent that is used to keep the emulsifier stable.
+It’s used in such a small amount that it doesn’t alter the product’s texture, but it keeps the oil and water emulsion stable.
+This means that you don’t need to add Aloe Vera gels as so many people suggest.
 Aloe Vera gel can be very drying on the skin.
 You also will not need to use beeswax, which can feel very “draggy” on the skin.
-Choosing a better emulsifier like Olivem® 1000 in the first place is the way to go to avoid these unnecessary ingredients.
+Opting for a better emulsifier, such as Olivem® 1000, can help eliminate unnecessary ingredients.

 Boiling Distilled Water